-You know the one story where you go to bed with a great three-bedroom house for your small family of 3, plenty of room for all your stuff and an overall wonderful family life–but then you wake up the next morning… You have five kids including four newborns?
+You know the one story where you go to bed with a great three-bedroom house for your small family of 3, plenty of room for all your stuff and an overall wonderful family life–but then you wake up the next morning… Do you have five kids including four newborns?
 Your home is way too small.
 Your vehicle is too small and your expenses are through the roof.
 Yeah, this could be the beginning of THAT story.

 My husband Justin and I have an amazing 4 year old daughter named Isla.
 We really wanted her to have a sibling to play with and grow up with, but we also didn’t want to start all over with the sleepless nights, the constant worrying and the ever growing expenses that come with having a newborn.